danielfsilva88/quakeTools/README.md

 ## Installation

-You can install the released version of visTools from [GitHub](https://github.com/) with:
+You can install the released version of quakeTools from [GitHub](https://github.com/) with:

 ``` r
 devtools::install_github("danielfsilva88/quakeTools")